About Us: Staff Biographies

 Eric Tiso joined the Department of Planning in 2000 and is a member of the American Institute of Certified Planners (AICP), the American Planning Association’s Professional Institute.
 He has earned a Master of City Planning degree from the University of Pennsylvania, and a Bachelor of Science degree in Geography and Regional Planning from Salisbury State University.
 Eric enjoys community service through a variety of organizations and outdoor recreation.

 Ivor graduated City College of New York with a BA in Political Science.
 He worked with many NGOs in New York City to aid businesses with accessing city and state revitalization programs and provided community support.
-He works as a planner in the city of Baltimore in the Land Use and Urban Design Division which touches every corner of the city though legislation, design and development.
+He works as a planner in the city of Baltimore in the Land Use and Urban Design Division which touches every corner of the city through legislation, design, and development.

 Urban Design Team

 Caitlin is a Design Planner in the Land Use and Urban Design Division, as well as the Downtown Planner.
-Caitlin transitioned to this position from the Historic Preservation Division where she acted as a Preservation Planner serving CHAP.
-Prior to joining the city in 2014, Caitlin worked in the private sector in Washington, D.C. as a preservationist and historic tax credit consultant.
-In that role, she explored many unique places including leading an architectural survey of the U.S. Capitol Building.
+Caitlin transitioned to this position from the Historic Preservation Division, where she acted as a Preservation Planner serving CHAP.
+Before joining the city in 2014, Caitlin worked in the private sector in Washington, D.C. as a preservationist and historic tax credit consultant.
+In that role, she explored many unique places, including leading an architectural survey of the U.S. Capitol Building.
 Caitlin earned her Bachelor's and Master's degrees in Architecture from the University of Illinois at Champaign-Urbana.
 A resident of the Lake Evesham neighborhood, Caitlin is an avid reader who enjoys exploring the city with her family.

 Antoine Heath is a Design Planner in the Land Use and Urban Design Division.
-Prior to joining the city in 2024, Antoine worked as an Architectural Designer in Washington, D.C., and as a Planner at the Maryland-National Capital Park and Planning Commission in Prince George's County.
-Antoine earned a Bachelor's in Fine Art from the Maryland Institute College of Art, and a Master's in Architecture from Morgan State University.
-Antoine enjoy's woodworking, watching sports, and learning about space in his spare time.
+Before joining the city in 2024, Antoine worked as an Architectural Designer in Washington, D.C., and as a Planner at the Maryland-National Capital Park and Planning Commission in Prince George's County.
+Antoine earned a Bachelor of Fine Arts from the Maryland Institute College of Art and a Master of Architecture from Morgan State University.
+Antoine enjoys woodworking, watching sports, and learning about space in his spare time.

 Commission for Historical and Architectural Preservation (CHAP)